1. Previous: Chapter 1

 Creating a Function

-Here’s how you can write a simple function in Kotlin:
+Here’s how we can write a simple function in Kotlin.

 fun circumference(radius: Double) = 2 * pi * radius fun circumference (radius: Double): Double = 2 * pi * radius keyword function name function body return type parameter (input)